Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: SeqComm-DFL Framework

 \subsection{Sequential Action Selection with Stackelberg Conditioning}

 To resolve \emph{relative overgeneralization}~\citep{wei2018multiagent}, where partial observability causes agents to perform sub-optimally due to an inability to anticipate teammates, we adopt a sequential Stackelberg~\citep{vonStackelberg1952} framework.
-Coordination proceeds in three stages: (1) \emph{negotiation}, computing prosocial guidance potential for priority ordering; (2) \emph{launching}, utilizing sequential conditioning on leaders' committed actions and messages; and (3) \emph{regularization}, using counterfactual influence to ensure causal message impact.
-This autoregressive structure breaks the symmetry of simultaneous selection, allowing followers to condition on leader intentions to reach Pareto-superior equilibria inaccessible under information asymmetry.
+Coordination proceeds in three phases: (1) \emph{negotiation}, computing prosocial guidance potential for priority ordering; (2) \emph{launching}, utilizing sequential conditioning on leaders' committed actions and messages; and (3) \emph{regularization}, using counterfactual influence to ensure causal message impact.
+Breaking the symmetry of simultaneous selection allows followers to condition on the leader's intentions to reach Pareto-superior equilibria inaccessible under information asymmetry.